 In partnership with UN-Habitat Kosovo and Community Building Mitrovica (see below), PAX designed and delivers the Inclusive Development Programme.
 This innovative programme builds the planning and management capacities of seven municipalities in northern Kosovo while fostering effective civil society and citizen oversight and facilitating robust local-central dialogue and inter-municipal cooperation.
 PAX and CBM co-implement a range of activities improving local government responsiveness and accountability, in close coordination with the Mitrovica Regional Monitoring Team (MRMT), a multi-ethnic coalition of civil society organizations.

-PAX and its main partners, Centre for Peace and Tolerance and Integra, work to promote informed public dialogue about the Kosovo Specialist Chambers and Specialist Prosecutor´s Office, new judicial institutions based in The Hague, and advocate for a stronger institutional framework for dealing with the past more broadly, including a possible future Commission on Truth and Reconciliation.
+PAX and its main partner, Integra, work to promote informed public dialogue about the Kosovo Specialist Chambers and Specialist Prosecutor´s Office, new judicial institutions based in The Hague, and advocate for a stronger institutional framework for dealing with the past more broadly, including a possible future Commission on Truth and Reconciliation.
 With Impunity Watch, PAX issued recommendations on effective public outreach to the Kosovo Specialist Chambers and Specialist Prosecutor's Office, and facilitated initial contacts between those institutions and civil society in Kosovo.

 In 2001, PAX established Community Building Mitrovica (CBM), now one of the best-known and most credible civil society actors in Mitrovicë / Mitrovica, the largest city in northern Kosovo.
 CBM has been an independent organization for more than a decade.
 It employs staff from diverse communities in order to make life in northern Kosovo easier for all.
 PAX acts as a strategic ally and technical advisor to CBM, which is a key partner in the Inclusive Development Programme.